nivetha-o2/CRUD-API-using-NodeJS--Expresss/README.md

-Here's a sample README file that explains the core concepts of your project on building a CRUD API with Node.js and Express using the REST architecture:

----

-# CRUD API with Node.js and Express
+#  Building CRUD API with Node.js and Express

 This project demonstrates a simple CRUD (Create, Read, Update, Delete) API built using Node.js and Express.
 The API follows REST architecture principles and is designed to handle basic CRUD operations for a sample resource.